Run the installer of the Infrastructure Services version you want to upgrade to.

-One thing I had to figure out was the Optimize policy setting for USB device.
-This was geared around Client drive redirection.
+One thing I had to figure out was the Optimize policy setting for the USB device.
+This was geared around the Client drive redirection.

-I would apply a USB rule within the Receiver ADMX file to deny an USB device.
+I would apply a USB rule within the Receiver ADMX file to deny a USB device.

 Example: DENY: VID=0781 PID=5202

-It then would come it and say this.
+It then would redirect in and say this.

 The device would still come it.

 But I found out that I have to disable this policy in studio.

 Now it will show policy restricted and allow the user to redirect it, which is good.
 For approved thumb drive devices our company will allow them to use.

 But let’s say a Vendor has a security flaw on a USB Thumb drive, and I had the VID and PID.